gonzex/test_abidocs/doc/tutorials/nuc.md

 ---
-!!python/object/apply:collections.OrderedDict
--   -   - authors
-        - JWZ, XG
+authors: JWZ, XG
-    -   - rpath
-        - tutorials/nuc.md
+rpath: tutorials/nuc.md
 ---

 # Lesson on properties at the nuclei